Web-Dev-Collaborative/UsefulResourceRepo2.0/_RESOURCES/awesome-git-user/developer-log/content/blog/testing-react-components-with-jest-enzyme-nextjs/index.md

 ---
-title: 'Testing React Components Using Jest and Enzyme with Next.js'
+title: "Testing React Components Using Jest and Enzyme with Next.js"
-tags: ['react', 'testing']
+tags: ["react", "testing"]
 published: true
-date: '2019-03-22'
+date: "2019-03-22"
 ---

 Testing React components with Jest is pretty straightforward if you've started your project using [create-react-app](https://github.com/facebook/create-react-app).
 However, if you're using Next.js, things are a bit tricky.<br>

 To see what I mean, start a project in Next.js.
 Create a 'components' directory and put a file in it called `App.js`

 ### App.js

 ```
 class App extends React.Component {
     render() {